 In early 2016, the City of Attleboro joined 22 other communities to launch a community electricity aggregation (CEA) program designed to provide residents and businesses with competitive choice, long-term price stability, and reduced electricity rates.
 Also known as municipal electricity aggregation, the program relies on bulk-purchasing methods that generate economies of scale, resulting in reduced electricity supply costs for participating National Grid account holders.

-The program has since renewed with Public Power, LLC and will run for 36 months beginning January 2018 through January 2021 at a rate of 10.122 cents/kWh.
-This compares favorably with National Grid’s Basic Service rate of 10.870 cents/kWh from May 1, 2018 to October 31, 2018.
-See rates below.
+The program has since renewed with Public Power, LLC and will run for 36 months beginning September 2018* through January 2021 at a rate of 10.430 cents/kWh.
+This compares favorably with National Grid’s Basic Service rate of

 Community Electricity Program (Supply Services Only)